linkedin/forthic/docs/modules/global_module.md

 Interprets a screen with the specified name.
 Screens may load other screens, but if an infinite load is detected, an error will be raised.

+## Reference: Lambda words

+### LAMBDA
+`( forthic_str -- Lambda )`

+Converts a Forthic string into a Lambda object.
+Lambdas represent the execution of a Forthic string and can be converted into other Lambdas with new behaviors (e.g., gathering execution errors rather than raising them)

+### NULL-ON-ERROR-LAMBDA
+`( Lambda -- Lambda )`

+Converts a Lambda into one that pushes `NULL` onto the stack on exception, re-rasing that exception.

+### ACCUM-ERROR-LAMBDA
+`( Lambda list_variable -- Lambda )`

+Converts a Lambda into one that catches exceptions and pushes them onto the specified `list_variable`.
+If there was no exception, `NULL` is pushed onto `list_variable`.

 ## Reference: Array/Record words